 - Punta de n’Amer a S’Amarador (East Coast)

 - Cap Salines to Cap Blanc (South Coast)

 - Cala Figuera to Cala en Basset (Southwest Coast)

 Where Do I Get A Fishing License?

-Previously, licenses could only be be obtained in person from the Director General of Fishing (Dirección General de Pesca) at C/ dels Foners, 10 – 07006 Palma, or from Conselleria of Agriculture and Fishing (Conselleria de Agricultura y Pesca) in Campos, Felanitx, Manacor, Inca, Sa Pobla and Soller.
+Previously, licenses could only be obtained in person from the Director-General of Fishing (Dirección General de Pesca) at C/ dels Foners, 10 – 07006 Palma, or from Conselleria of Agriculture and Fishing (Conselleria de Agricultura y Pesca) in Campos, Felanitx, Manacor, Inca, Sa Pobla and Soller.

 However, you can also now apply for either the plastic card or paper license online here, at the CAIB.
 The original page is in Catalan, so I’ve provided a Google Translate link, therefore some of the translation may be a bit funky! 🙂

 If you are only staying for a short time in Majorca (e.g. holiday), I recommend applying for the paper-based license.
 One paid for, you will receive a PDF file that you simply print out and bring on holiday with you.